stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-Finally the copy region for is constructed and added to the command:
+Finally the copy region is constructed and added to the command:

 ```java
 CopyRegion region = new CopyRegion.Builder()